Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at the TeV scale: IR scaling domain and effective theory for SM

-Based on the first term ($\langle\bar tt\rangle$ channel) of interactions (\ref{bhl}), the Reference \cite{Bardeen1990} presents the detailed investigations on the SSB dynamics of $\langle\bar tt\rangle$ condensation, the IR fixed point $G_c=8\pi^2/(N_c\Lambda^2_{\rm cut})$, and the effective Lagrangian in the IR scaling domain $G\gtrsim G_c$ at the scale $v$, to describe the SM of the massive top quark, gauge bosons ($W^\pm, Z^0$) and $\langle\bar tt\rangle$-composite Higgs boson.
+Based on the first term ($\langle\bar tt\rangle$ channel) of interactions (\ref{bhl}), the Reference \cite{Bardeen1990} presents the detailed investigations on the SSB dynamics of $\langle\bar tt\rangle$ condensation, the IR fixed point $G_c=8\pi^2/(N_c\Lambda^2_{\rm cut})$, and the effective Lagrangian in the IR scaling domain $G\gtrsim G_c$ at the scale $v$.
+It describes the SM of the massive top quark, gauge bosons ($W^\pm, Z^0$) and $\langle\bar tt\rangle$-composite Higgs boson.
 Three composite Goldstone modes become $W^\pm$ and $Z^0$ longitudinal components.
 The effective SM Lagrangian with the {\it bilinear} top-quark mass term and Yukawa coupling to the composite Higgs boson $h$ at the low-energy scale $\mu$ reads \footnote{We have generalised the BHL approach to the right-handed neutrino sector for discussing dark matter particles \cite{Xue2022a}.}

-The renormalised Yukawa coupling $\bar g_{t}$, Higgs mass $m_h$ and quartic coupling $\bar \lambda$ are $d=4$ relevant operators in the IR scaling domain.
+The renormalized Yukawa coupling $\bar g_{t}$, Higgs mass $m_h$ and quartic coupling $\bar \lambda$ are $d=4$ relevant operators in the IR scaling domain, where the composite SM Higgs boson (wave-function renormalized) behaves as an elementary SM Higgs boson.
+The covariant derivative $D_\mu$ is the same as that in the SM.
 The $\Delta L_{\rm gauge}$ and $L_{\rm kinetic}$ are the usual SM Lagrangians of gauge bosons and fermions.
-All quantities receive fermion-loop contributions and define for the low-energy scale $\mu$.
-The $\Delta L_{\rm irr}$ represents the $d>4$ irrelevant operators.
+All renormalizable ($d=4$ relevant) operators receive fermion-loop contributions, define for the low-energy scale $\mu$ and follow RG scaling laws.
+The $\Delta L_{\rm irr}$ represents the non-renormalizable ($d>4$ irrelevant) operators induced by four-fermion operators (\ref{bhllow}) with SM interactions and propagators.